 As part of the Pollinator Highway project, opportunities are being sought to create rental gardens for Tallinn residents for personal use.
 In 2021, the Tallinn Strategy Center announced a procurement procedure to find a landscape architectural solution for the common garden, which was developed by F+A Maastikuarhitektuur OÜ.
 A unique and stylish common garden solution provides the number of garden plots, access, fences, small forms and other necessary things.
 On the North Tallinn section of Pollinator Highway, there is an area reserved for urban gardening at the corner of Kolde puieste and Ehte street.

 Landscape architectural solution for a common garden.

 Pelgu Community Garden

-Those interested in urban horticulture have already established the Pelgu community garden, where food plants and flowers are grown.
-Community gardening is an educational and sustainable leisure activity that is gaining popularity in cities around the world.
-Flowers, edible plants and fruit trees help to balance the artificiality of the 'concrete jungle', support the area's biodiversity and foster meaningful social relations.
+Those interested in urban gardening have already established the Pelgu community garden on Pollinator Highway, where vegetables, herbs and flowers are grown.
+Community gardening is an educational and fulfilling recreational activity that is gaining popularity in cities around the world.
+Flowers, useful plants and fruit trees help to balance the artificiality of the 'concrete jungle', support the area's biodiversity and encourage the creation of meaningful social relationships.

 If you wish to rent an allotment garden plot in Tallinn in the future, please contact us!